 by Jerald C. Wulf

-About the Author: Jerald C. Wulf is the LCMS Chief Financial Officer.
+About the Author: Jerald C. Wulf serves as the Synod’s chief financial officer (CFO).